Homogeneous conformal averaging operators on semisimple Lie algebras: Averaging operators

-\begin{exmp} Let $T_1$ and $T_2$ be commuting averaging operators on an algebra $A$.
-Then $T_1T_2$ is an averaging operator on $A$. \end{exmp}
+\item Let $T_1$ and $T_2$ be commuting averaging operators on $A$.
+Then $T_1T_2$ is an averaging operator on $A$.
+In particular, a power of an averaging operator is also an averaging operator.

-\begin{exmp} A non-degenerate averaging operator $T$ on an algebra $A$ belongs to the centroid of $A$.
-In particular, for finite-dimensional simple algebras $T=\alpha \identity$, $\alpha \in \mathbb C$, for classically semisimple algebras such $T$ acts as a direct sum of scalar maps on simple summands. \end{exmp}
+\item A surjective averaging operator $T$ on $A$ belongs to the centroid of $A$, i.e., such $T$ commutes with all operators of left and right multiplication in $A$.
+In particular, if $A$ is a finite-dimensional simple algebra then a non-degenerate averaging operator $T$ is just a scalar map, $T=\alpha \identity$, $\alpha \in \mathbb C$.

+\item If $A$ is a finite-dimensional classically semisimple algebra, i.e., $A=\bigoplus\limits_{i=1}^n A_i$, where $A_i$ are simple algebras, then a non-degenerate averaging operator $T$ acts on $A$ as a direct sum of scalar maps on $A_i$, $i=1,\dots , n$. \end{itemize} \end{example}

-Averaging operators naturally appear in the theory of Leibniz algebras, the most popular and well-studied noncommutative analogues of Lie algebras.
+Averaging operators also occur in the theory of Leibniz algebras, the most popular and well-studied noncommutative analogues of Lie algebras.
 Namely, if $\mathfrak g$ is a Lie algebra with a product $[\cdot ,\cdot ]$ equipped with an averaging operator $T$ then the same space relative to new binary operation